skeeto/elfeed/README.md

 ## Motivation

-As far as I know, outside of Elfeed there does not currently exist an extensible, text-file configured, power use web feed client that can handle large numbers of feeds.
+As far as I know, outside of Elfeed there does not currently exist an extensible, text-file configured, power-user web feed client that can handle large numbers of feeds.
 The existing clients I've tried are missing some important capability that limits its usefulness to me.